Open-STEM/Open-STEM.github.io/docs/source/installation/installation.rst

 .. figure:: disconnected.png
 	:scale: 50%

 This indicates that Mu has not detected a robot device attached to the computer.
-In order to write and download programs to the robot, you'll need to connect your computer to the robot via a Micro USB cable.
+In order to write and download programs to the robot, you'll need to connect your computer to the robot via a Micro-USB cable.
 Turn your robot on.

 .. figure:: connected.png
 	:scale: 50%